DRIVING TIME: 8 hours

 HWY: CA 15 & CA 200

 Do not take the coastal road to Puerto Vallarta.
 It is the worst road of the entire trip.
 There is a fork in the road about halfway between Mazatlan and Puerto Vallarta.
 Stay on the road to Tepic and proceed to Puerto Vallarta via this route.
-I asked one of the highway police which was the shorter route at the fork in the road, and the officer said that the coastal route was shorter.
+I asked one of the highway police which was the shorter route at the fork in the road, and the officer said the coastal route was shorter.
 He failed to mention that there are about one hundred speed bumps and potholes.

 The coastal route is about 100k shorter.
 However, the roads are horrible, and you pass through about 25 small towns.
 You are better off going to Tepic, then onto Puerto Vallarta.
 Note that just before Puerto Vallarta, the time changes from Mountain Time to Central Time.
 Add one hour.

 Puerto Vallarta is a great town, and you might want to take a short break here.
-Next to the restaurant, La Pachanga is a secured place for your vehicle and your belongings.
+Next to the restaurant, La Pachanga is a secure place for your vehicle and your belongings.
 Keep your eye out for places that offer board for cars as you enter these cities.
 In Mexico, these are pension para coche.
 Sometimes, you can find a hotel with gated storage or enclosures for your vehicle.
 If you can’t find a hotel, gated lots usually provide security for holding vehicles during the evening.

 If you have a newer vehicle, or you are carrying a lot of nice things that you don’t want to lose, always find a secure place for your car.
 Otherwise, you may have nothing to return to in the morning.
 Pay the extra money for vehicle storage, and it’s worth it.